xemantic/anthropic-sdk-kotlin/README.md

 }
 ```

-, ff you are planning to use tools, you will also need:
+, if you are planning to use tools, you will also need:

 ```kotlin
 plugins {